dtcenter/MET/met/docs/Users_Guide/mode.rst

      inten_perc_ratio   = ratio_if;
   }

 The set of interest function entries listed above define which values are of interest for each pairwise attribute measured.
 The interest functions may be defined as a piecewise linear function or as an algebraic expression.
 A piecewise linear function is defined by specifying the corner points of its graph.
 An algebraic function may be defined in terms of several built-in mathematical functions.
-See Section :ref:`MODE_A-Scientific-and-statistical` for how interest values are used by the fuzzy logic engine.
+See :numref:`MODE_A-Scientific-and-statistical` for how interest values are used by the fuzzy logic engine.
 By default, many of these functions are defined in terms of the previously defined **grid_res** entry.

 _____________________